Ronald Busutill, M.D, Ph.D. Specialty: Liver Transplantation

 Dr. Shew’s laboratory focuses on the role of nutritional substrates to improve the synthesis of the major anti-oxidant in the body – glutathione.
 Critically ill neonates are being enrolled in a NIH-supported prospective, randomized clinical trial to investigate the anti-oxidative and oxidative changes impacted by parenteral cysteine supplementation.
 Other collaborative clinical trials include investigation of the amelioration of parenteral nutrition associated liver failure with Omegaven (omega-3 fatty acids) and a multi-institutional low-dose lipid trial.

-Dr. Jarrahy’s is engaged in developing a series of “Smart Scaffolds” to facilitate the reconstruction of critical sized calvarial bone and peripheral nerve defects.
+Dr. Jarrahy’s research focuses on tissue engineering and clinical outcomes in the scope of craniofacial surgery and other fields in plastic surgery.
+His lab team is developing innovative ways to bioengineer “Smart Scaffolds” used in the reconstruction of critical sized calvarial bone and peripheral nerve defects for patients with traumatic nerve injuries and craniofacial deformities.
 The principle behind the “Smart” design incorporates supporting scaffold material, growth factors, and pre-populated mesenchymal stem cells.
-Through the orchestration of these three components, they intend to produce an optimal scaffold design that emphasizes ease-of-use and effectively addresses the reconstructive challenges encountered with critical-size bone and nerve defects.
+Through the orchestration of these three components, Dr. Jarrahy’s team intends to produce an optimal scaffold design that emphasizes ease-of-use and effectively addresses the reconstructive challenges encountered with critical-size bone and nerve defects.

 Dr. George Rudkin is the Program Director for Plastic Surgery at UCLA and Chief of Plastic Surgery of the West Los Angeles VAMC.
 He is a Co-Investigator for an active VA Merit Review grant studying bone tissue regeneration.
 Dr. Rudkin has active clinical projects pertaining to the management of non-melanoma skin cancer and to chest wall reconstruction.